jan-lehmkuhl/FreeCAD-CfdOf-workflow/doc/installation-instructions/openfoam.md

 OpenFOAM is a Linux Programm but there are several ways to run it under Windows.
 In general it is not necessary for OpenFOAM to have a graphical user interface.
 OpenFOAM reads text files and writes the output to text files.
 So if you have access to these files, you can run your GUI-Programs like FreeCAD and Paraview nativly under Windows.

+Beside installing OpenFOAM in a System like WSL or Docker, FreeCAD needs also a [OpenFOAM Windows installation](freecad-cfdof.md#install-cfdof-dependencies) to have access to some template files.

 Option 1: Windows Subsystem for Linux" (WSL)
 ---------------------------------------------------------------------
 A [Windows-10-installation] should be possible with the builtin "Windows Subsystem for Linux" (WSL) in Windows 10.
-Beside the [WSL-activation] and the graphical-output-forwarding with [Xming] the installation should be very similar to the Linux installation described in this file in the next chapter.
+Beside the [WSL-activation] the installation should be very similar to the Linux installation described in the [next chapter](#openfoam-installation-on-linux).

 ### Installation